thiago4go/dapr-workshop/docs/completion.md

 Thank you for completing the Diagrid Dapr Workshop!

-If you have more questions or comments about Dapr, please join the [Dapr Discord](https://bit.ly/dapr-discord), where hundreds of developers are sharing their experiences.
+If you have more questions or comments about Dapr, please join the [Dapr Discord](https://bit.ly/dapr-discord), where thousands of developers are sharing their experiences.

 ## Claim your reward